pyOpenSci/pyopensci.github.io/_posts/2024-08-21-pyopensci-monumental-growth-2024.md

 <!-- TODO: rename  repo to "guide" (rename it to be metrics and then link to it) -->

-You can see more of our [peer review metrics on the myst markdown metrics dashboard here](https://www.pyopensci.org/peer-review-metrics/pyopensci-peer-review-stats)
+You can see more of our [peer review metrics on our MyST Markdown metrics dashboard here](https://www.pyopensci.org/peer-review-metrics/pyopensci-peer-review-stats)
 {: .button }